Night of the Grizzly

 The term "Brown Bear" is the more correct and scientific use for the specie.
 "Grizzly" is just common usage in the lower 48, having first been used during the Lewis and Clark expedition when they referred to "a brown bear with grizzled appearance".
 (DeVoto) All grizzly bears are actually brown bears, having originated in Eastern Siberia--- the Russian brown bear.
 The black bear is the only native bear in North America (ursus americanus).

-Katmai National Park was a favorite, crawling and walking up close
+but Katmai National Park was a favorite, crawling and walking

-to bears and filming them.
-Often attempting to touch both cubs
+up close to bears and filming them.
+Often attempting to touch

 Firearms are prohibited within Katmai National Park.
 Bear spray is allowed, however Tim had quit carrying bear spray for protection several summers prior to his death.